flaespo/Tutorial_CAIMOD/README.md

 **CUP:** B53D23027810001

-This tutorial is part of the dissemination activities supported by the P2022BLN38 project Computational approaches for the integration of multi-omics data – funded by European Union – Next Generation EU within the PRIN 2022 PNRR program (D.D.
-1409 del 14-09-2022 Ministero dell’Università e della Ricerca) CUP B53D23027810001.
+This tutorial is part of the dissemination activities supported by:

+**Computational approaches for the integration of multi-omics data** **P2022BLN38** Project, Computational approaches for the integration of multi-omics data – funded by European Union – Next Generation EU within the PRIN 2022 PNRR program (D.D.
+1409 del 14-09-2022 Ministero dell’Università e della Ricerca)

+**CUP:** B53D23027810001

 ---

 ## Contatti